 Most recently, I have gained four years of extracurricular teaching experience in arts and handicrafts with children aged 6-12years old.
 We focus on encouraging visual and motor skill development.

-TH: When did you come to Finland and why?
+WW: When did you come to Finland and why?

 Lilian: I was working as office manager for a Finnish state-owned company in Singapore for several years prior to moving to Finland.